AgileVentures/IMMI-projekt/README.md

 ```shell
 $ bundle exec rails s
 ```
+Point your browser to `localhost:3000` and confirm that the website is running.

 ### Step 7.
 Get access to Pivotal Tracker
 We use Pivotal Tracker (PT) for bug and story tracking.
 Please contact a